 There are also private boats available for rent.

-From Manila, you can take Jac Liner in Cubao to Mauban.
+From Manila, take Jac Liner in Cubao to Mauban.
 Jac Liner is the only bus company that offers direct trips to Mauban, Quezon.
 The schedule is 05:00AM and 12:00PM daily.
 Travel time would usually reach 4 hours and the fare is ₱250.

 From SM Lucena, board a van to Mauban.
 Travel time is 45 minutes and the fare is ₱60.
 If you choose to alight at Lucena Grand Terminal, you can take a minibus to Mauban.
 This option, however, will usually eat up to 1.5 hours of travel time.